Understand it’s “job” and what you and your team need

-So the first step in selecting a TIP is not picking out the key features - it's nailing down the "job" of a TIP.
+So the first step in selecting a threat intelligence platform is not picking out the key features – it’s nailing down the “job” of a TIP.

 - Aggregation.
 Get all of my feeds and reports into a central location – a “source of truth” – where they can be accessed in a standardized format by anyone who needs them.

 - Analysis.
 Figure out what’s really relevant to me and my team.
 “Is this a threat to me?”

 - Action.
 Send the right intel to my detection and defense devices.
 Some might call this “operationalizing” the intelligence.